crossplane/docs/content/v1.14/cli/command-reference.md

 #### Include a runtime image

-Functions and Providers require YAML files describing their dependencies and settings as well as a container image for the function or provider controller.
+Functions and Providers require YAML files describing their dependencies and settings as well as a container image for their runtime.

 Using `--embed-runtime-image-name` downloads a specified container image and includes the image inside the function or provider package.